unitycatalog/unitycatalog/docs/usage/functions.md

 Functions are units of saved logic that return a scalar value or a set of rows.

-Using Unity Catalog to store your Functions is great for reusing code and applying permissions or filters.
+Using Unity Catalog to store your Functions is great for:

+1. reusing code, and
+2. applying permissions or filters.

-The following diagram shows an example of a Unity Catalog instance with two functions: sum and my_function:
+The following diagram shows an example of a Unity Catalog instance with two functions: `sum` and `my_function`:

 ![UC Functions](../assets/images/uc_functions.png)